-(E) Certified Budget - Disbursements during the year ended June 30, 2019 exceeded the amounts budgeted in the capital projects function prior to the budget amendment.
-At June 30, 2019, disbursements exceeded the amounts budgeted in the culture and recreation, community and economic development and debt service functions.
-Chapter 384.20 of the Code of Iowa states, in part, "Public monies may not be expended or encumbered except under an annual or continuing appropriation."
+(E) Certified Budget - Disbursements during the year ended June 30, 2021 exceeded the amounts budgeted in the public safety, culture and recreation, community and economic development, general government, debt service and business-type activities functions.
+Chapter 384.20 of the Code of Iowa states, in part, "public monies may not be expended or encumbered except under an annual or continuing appropriation."